bolajahmad/bolajahmad/README.md

 4. CredQuest: Submission for Filecoin Space Warp hack.
 Credquest is a verifiable credentialing application where users can easily and trustlessly prove their experience.
 This is a web3 dapp built using Hardhat, Ethers Events, Express backend, NextJS frontend.
 [Github Repo](https://github.com/CredLancer/CredQuestFVM)

-5. Rust Journey: I am learning rust, abd substrate.
-But this is my journey in rust so far. [https://github.com/bolajahmad/rust-journey](View)

 ### Skills